Galitube-Developement/BetterFinder/README.md

 # BetterFinder

-BetterFinder ist ein leistungsstarkes Dateisuche-Programm, das eine schnelle Indizierung des Dateisystems ermöglicht und nahezu sofortige Suchergebnisse liefert.
+BetterFinder is a powerful file search program that enables fast indexing of the file system and provides nearly instant search results.

-## Hauptfunktionen
+## Main Features

-- Blitzschnelle Dateisystem-Indizierung
+- Lightning-fast file system indexing
-- Sofortige Suchergebnisse während der Eingabe
+- Instant search results while typing
-- Erweiterte Suchoperatoren (AND, OR, NOT, Platzhalter)
+- Advanced search operators (AND, OR, NOT, wildcards)
-- Dateitypfilterung
+- File type filtering
-- Suchverlauf und Dateiwiederherstellung
+- Search history and file recovery
-- Netzwerksuche für freigegebene Laufwerke
+- Network search for shared drives
-- Windows Explorer-Integration
+- Windows Explorer integration
-- Kommandozeilenunterstützung
+- Command line support

 ## Installation

-*Installationsanweisungen folgen*
+*Installation instructions follow*

-## Entwicklung
+## Development

-BetterFinder wird mit Python und Qt für die Benutzeroberfläche entwickelt.
+BetterFinder is developed with Python and Qt for the user interface.

-## Lizenz
+## License

-Siehe [LICENSE.md](LICENSE.md) für Lizenzinformationen.
+See [LICENSE.md](LICENSE.md) for license information.

-## Funktionen
+## Features

-- Schnelle Indizierung aller Dateien auf allen Festplattenlaufwerken
+- Fast indexing of all files on all hard drives
-- Sofortige Suche nach Dateinamen und Pfaden
+- Instant search for file names and paths
-- Filterung nach Dateierweiterungen
+- Filtering by file extensions
-- Suche in Dateiinhalten mit der `content:` Syntax
+- Search in file contents with the `content:` syntax
-- Echtzeit-Aktualisierung des Index durch NTFS USN Journal
+- Real-time index updates through NTFS USN Journal
-- Dunkles Design mit moderner Benutzeroberfläche
+- Dark design with modern user interface

-## Voraussetzungen
+## Requirements

 - Windows 10/11
-- .NET 6.0 oder höher
+- .NET 6.0 or higher

-## Verwendung
+## Usage

-Nach dem Start der Anwendung wird automatisch eine Indizierung aller Festplattenlaufwerke gestartet.
-Nach Abschluss der Indizierung kann die Suchleiste verwendet werden, um schnell nach Dateien zu suchen.
+After starting the application, indexing of all hard drives will automatically begin.
+After indexing is complete, the search bar can be used to quickly search for files.

-### Suchfunktionen
+### Search Functions

-- Einfache Suche: Geben Sie einen Teil des Dateinamens ein
+- Simple search: Enter part of the file name
-- Erweiterungssuche: Suchen Sie nach Dateien mit einer bestimmten Erweiterung (z.B. ".txt")
+- Extension search: Search for files with a specific extension (e.g. ".txt")
-- Inhaltssuche: Verwenden Sie `content:` gefolgt vom Suchbegriff, um in Dateiinhalten zu suchen
+- Content search: Use `content:` followed by the search term to search in file contents

 ## Everything vs. BetterFinder

-Wie das Original-Everything bietet BetterFinder:
+Like the original Everything, BetterFinder offers:

-- Schnelle Indizierung von Dateien und Ordnern
+- Fast indexing of files and folders
-- Echtzeit-Updates durch NTFS USN Journal
+- Real-time updates through NTFS USN Journal
-- Geringe Ressourcennutzung
+- Low resource usage
-- Inhaltssuche für Textdateien
+- Content search for text files

-## Leistung und Ressourcen
+## Performance and Resources

-- Schnelle Indizierung (wenige Sekunden bis Minuten)
+- Fast indexing (few seconds to minutes)
-- Geringe Speichernutzung
+- Low memory usage
-- Echtzeit-Aktualisierung des Index
+- Real-time index updates
-- NTFS USN Journal sorgt dafür, dass keine Änderungen verpasst werden, auch wenn BetterFinder nicht läuft
+- NTFS USN Journal ensures that no changes are missed, even when BetterFinder is not running